If you have a life insurance policy (or are looking to get one) you may have asked yourself the question, would any life insurance payout be taxed?

 What will be taken in inheritance tax?

-If you believe your beneficiaries are likely to owe inheritance tax on your estate after you die, then it is important to calculate how much that tax bill might be when taking out a life insurance policy.
+Suppose you believe your beneficiaries are likely to owe inheritance tax on your estate after you die.
+In that case, it is important to calculate how much that tax bill might be when taking out a life insurance policy.
 The amount of the payout might not be enough if they also receive a large inheritance tax bill for your estate.

 If you want to give any gifts away to your beneficiaries whilst you are still alive, they might still be subject to tax after you die if you gave them away within seven years prior to your death.
 So, it’s worth being aware that you won't necessarily avoid tax if you were to give away some of your assets before you pass away.